 - Orange peel strips, optional

-- With an apple corer or sharp knife, carefully remove core from bottom of pears to within 1 in. of stem, leaving pears whole with stem.
+- With an apple corer or sharp knife, carefully remove core from bottom of pears to within 1 in. of stem, leaving pears whole with stem (see page 38).
 Peel the pears.

 - In a Dutch oven, combine the orange juice, water, brown sugar, butter and orange peel.
 Bring to a boil; add pears.
 Reduce heat; cover and simmer for 10-15 minutes or until pears are tender, turning several times.
 Remove pears and set aside.
 Simmer cooking juices, uncovered, for 5 minutes or until thickened to a syrup consistency.